fabricjs/fabric.js/README.md

 - Firefox 2+
 - Safari 3+
 - Opera 9.64+
-- Chrome 1+
+- Chrome (all versions should work)
-- IE9 beta
+- IE9

 #### With help of [Explorer Canvas](http://code.google.com/p/explorercanvas/)